josefadamcik/TrackOnTrakt/README.md

 # TrackOnTrakt

-Android application for tracking watched movies and shows on [trakt.tv](https://trakt.tv)
+Android application for tracking of your watched movies and shows on [trakt.tv](https://trakt.tv) You need a trakt.tv account in order to use it.

 [![Build Status](https://travis-ci.org/josefadamcik/TrackOnTrakt.svg?branch=master)](https://travis-ci.org/josefadamcik/TrackOnTrakt)
 [![codecov](https://codecov.io/gh/josefadamcik/TrackOnTrakt/branch/master/graph/badge.svg)](https://codecov.io/gh/josefadamcik/TrackOnTrakt)

 ## Motivation

-Main motivation is to develop nontrivial application where I can experiment with some technologies and practices I'd like to try.
+Main motivation is to develop a nontrivial application, where I can experiment with some technologies and practices, I'd like to try.
 The application can also serve as my personal reference project.

 ## Setup